juji-io/datalevin/doc/query.md

 In Datomic-like stores, `:db.type/ref` triples provide links between two entity classes.
 Such links are important for simplifying query graph [2] [3].
-We store them in a LMDB dupsort map:
+We store them in a LMDB dupsort map as `Links` index:

-* Keys are the link definitions: source encla id, target encla id, and the ref attribute id, as well as the estimated average cardinality.
+* Keys are the link definitions: source encla id, target encla id, and the ref attribute id.
 * Values are the lists of pairs of source entity ids and target entity ids of a link type.

-`Links` index also replaces our `VEA` triple ordering index.
+`Links` index replaces the original `VEA` triple ordering index.

 Intuitively, we essentially build virtual tables with foreign keys behind the scene.
 This allows us to keep the flexibility of a triple store that enables